Wellness Nutrition

 Also, when compared to egg yolk or scrambled eggs, egg noodles have a low amount of electrolytes.
 So, they may not be as helpful against keto flu symptoms

-Types of Edible eggs
+Types of Edible Eggs

 Yes, there are eggs other than hen eggs!